craigmcn/craigmcn.github.io/_posts/2014/2014-10-30-future-ignorance.md

 ---
 title: The Future of My Ignorance
 date: 2014-10-30T14:12:56+00:00
-excerpt: Ideally, the argument against "Yes" is "No." And vice versa.
+excerpt: Ideally, the argument against “Yes” is “No.” And vice versa.
 But all too often the extreme argument only gets a moderate response.
 layout: post
 categories:
   - Opinion